 Next on our list of the best natural wonders in Europe is the gorgeous island of Santorini in Greece.
-Known as the volcano island, it is one of the most popular islands visited in the world.
+Known as the volcano island, its one of the most popular islands visited in the world.
 There are many reasons for this, its beauty is special; filled with whitewashed authentic Greece houses located on the slopes.

 The place is captivated by incredible sunsets and the most stunning sandy beaches.
 Just walking along its cobblestone streets and through the cliff-top towns that overlook the Aegina sea is an unforgettable experience.
 The panoramic views that surround you are out of this world.
 The Greek island stands out against the rest, with its uniqueness and distinctive characteristics.